marcusoftnet/marcusoftnet.github.io/_posts/2007-03-26-weekend-to-end.md

 weekends are more hectic than the weeks.
 So you need to shape up in the weeks.

-This weekend has been mainly coloured by the celebration of my Salvation Army Corps 40 years anniversary.
+This weekend has been mainly colored by the celebration of my Salvation Army Corps 40 years anniversary.
 This was a major success with a music festival with the band at the Saturday to a capacity audience - that was a very long time ago indeed.
 So fun, so blessed and a lot of warmth to